authlete/authlete-java-sample-server/README.md

 Remember the value of "**Client Id**" and "**Redirect URIs**" on the page for later use.

 ### C. Authorizing a client application & Access the protected resources ###
-After the steps above, the user **Joe** has at least one cleint application.
+After the steps above, the user **Joe** has at least one client application.
 Let's make some assumptions about the app as below.

 * His client app accesses the protected resources information (meaning "profile" and "feed" information here) of its end users.
 * **May** is one of the end users of his client app.

 In order for **Joe**'s client app to access **May**'s protected resources, the app needs to get authorized by **May** and eventually obtain an **access token**.
-The figure below roughly shows how this is done in what is called "**Authorizaiton Code Flow**".
+The figure below roughly shows how this is done in what is called "**Authorization Code Flow**".

 ![ScreenShot](screenshots/authlete_sample_server_authorization_flow.png)